FreunzWa/FW_sync/medicine/womens/Gynaecology/contraception.md

     + Contraindications
         * IHD, past or current breast cancer, liiver disease, migraine with aura, VTE, breastfeeding, uncontrolled hypertension, smoker past 35
     + Counselling
+        * condoms needed for first 7 days of taking the pill
         * 1 pill per day @ same time
         * immediately protected @up to and including 5th day of period, otherwise not until taking for 7 days
-        * @up to 24 hours late, take the missed pill as soon as you remember then take next pill @usu time (may mean taking 2 pills in one day)
+        * @up to 24 hours late, take the missed pill as soon as you remember then take next pill @usu time (may mean taking 2 pills in one day) - maybe just say 1 pill missed, 2 pills missed
         * @>24 hours late: take the missed pill as soon as remember (up to 2 in one day). then use condoms as well for 7 days. if get to the sugar pills in these 7 days, then skip them.
         * @vomit/ diarrhoea within 2 hours of taking pill then take another.
+    + types
+        * monophasic 21 day pill (same ant of hormone in eahc pill).
+7 day break
+        * phasic 21 day (different amnts of homrne taken in correct order)
+        * EveryDay pill - 21 pills then 7 days of placebo pills
 - MiniPill (POP)
     + does not stop ovulaton but changes mucus so that the sperm cannot get through
     + Counselling